alphasoc/flightsim/README.md

 are able to detect malicious traffic.

 Usage:
-  flightsim [command]
+  flightsim <command> [arguments]

 Available Commands:
-  help        Help about any command run         Run all simulators (default) or a particular test version     Print version and exit
+  run         Run all modules, or a particular module help        Help about a specific module version     Prints the version number

+Cheatsheet:
+  flightsim run                Run all the modules flightsim run c2             Simulate C2 traffic flightsim run c2:trickbot    Simulate C2 traffic for the TrickBot family

 Flags:
   -h, --help   help for flightsim